-State-owned Highlands and Islands Airports have launched a £5 million drive to find experts to help develop with its planned centralised air traffic control system.
+State-owned Highlands and Islands Airports have launched a £5 million drive to find experts to help develop its planned centralised air traffic control system.

 The publicly-owned company plans to appoint a panel of firms to provide technical and business support for its £28 million project to develop remote air traffic management technology where 11 airports will be managed from a centralised hub, expected to be in Inverness.